andrewgilliland/andrewgilliland.github.io/posts/redirects-vs-rewrites.md

 #### Permanent Redirects

 Permanent redirects can be used to preserve existing links to perserve existing URLs.
+These redirects are meant to last forever.
+There are two status codes for permanent redirects:

+1. `301` - `Moved Permanently`
+2. `308` - `Permanent Redirect`

 #### Temporary Redirects

 Temporary redirects can be used to redirect users to an alternative page while there maintenance or downtime on a web site or app.
+There are three status codes for temporary redirects:

+1. `302` - `Found`
+2. `303` - `See Other`
+3. `307` - `Temporary Redirect`

 #### Special Redirects

-There are redirects that could be done for other reasons such as geolocation, device, language
+1. `300` - `Multiple Choices`
+2. `304` - `Not Modified`

 ### Rewrites